 - The Parliament and the national government are responsible for decision making at the highest level and are supported in matters related to research, technology and innovation policy by the high level advisory body the Research and Innovation Council.

 - The ministries represent the second level.
-The key ministries with respect to research policy are the Ministry of Education and Culture and the Ministry of Employment and the Economy.
+The key ministries with respect to research policy are the Ministry of Education and Culture and the Ministry of Economic Affairs and Employment.
 The Ministry of Education and Culture is also responsible for budget preparations for the sector.

 - The third level consists of R&D funding agencies, the Academy of Finland and Tekes (the Finnish Funding Agency for Technology and Innovation).
 The Academy of Finland funds fundamental research through competitive grants.
 Most of the Tekes funds are allocated to R&D projects carried out by companies, but also to university research.
 In addition, the Finnish National Fund for Research and Development is an independent public fund operating under the supervision of the Finnish Parliament.
 It supports research and development in areas considered important to the welfare of Finnish society.
+The Technical Research Centre of Finland (VTT) promotes the realisation of innovative solutions and new businesses by foreseeing in the strategic research stage the future needs of its customers.
 Finally, the private sector in Finland is very active in funding research.

 Current transport funding sources and initiatives include:

 - Traffic Safety 2025 Programme - supports increasing road safety competence and understanding in Finland, as well as decision making for meeting the national road safety goals.